-There is one important difference between Australian and the UK definitions, the latter stresses a "sudden" change in the system's balance, while the former does not include any time-related determinants.
+There is one important difference between the Australian and UK definitions: the latter stresses a "sudden" change in the system's balance, while the former does not include any time-related determinants.
 The example, provided in the Australian definition of 'critical threshold', of a farm that experiences a change from profit to loss due to decreased water availability may or may not imply a sudden change.